Introduction / History

 What Are Their Lives Like?

-The Jews of South Africa are affluent, well educated, and have a strong traditional and Zionist bent.
+The English-speaking Jews of South Africa are affluent and well educated.
 The welfare of its aging population is a chief concern, so major efforts have been made in establishing welfare organizations and building retirement homes.
-As in many Diaspora communities, education is the key to building the Jewish identity into the younger generation.
+Education is the key to building the Jewish identity into the younger generation.
 Most of the Jewish youth are in comprehensive Jewish day schools.
 Most of the schools are Orthodox, but several are ultra-Orthodox.
 Jewish museums, libraries, and periodicals are also important tools that reinforce the community's identity.

 What Are Their Beliefs?